Low-Temperature Friction of Suspended Graphene: Negative friction?

+In most single-asperity experiments, the friction is measured in the sliding direction of the tip.
+The force in the transverse direction is commonly assumed to be negligible, because it is hard to measure.
+The present molecular dynamics (MD) simulations however demonstrate that this assumption becomes problematic at extremely low temperature.
+By simulating sliding of a diamond-like-carbon (DLC) tip atop of a suspended graphene layer, we show that the force acting on the tip in the sliding direction can even be negative at liquid-helium temperature.

-A suspended graphene layer \cite{Deng2013} constitutes an ideal sample for studying the superlubricity, since the tribological properties of graphene have been proven to be sensitive to the presence of supports \cite{Li2016,Zhang2015,Klemenz2014,Egberts2014}.
-In our molecular dynamics (MD) simulations \cite{Qi2018,Guo2015,Yang2016,Wu2019,Wang2019d}, a diamond-like carbon (DLC) tip indents on the central axis of a layer of pristine/rippled graphene that is suspended between two parallel supports, and then slides along the $x$ axis as shown in Fig.\ref{F1}(a).
+A suspended graphene layer constitutes an ideal sample since the tribological properties of graphene have been proven to be sensitive to the presence of supports \cite{Li2016}.
+In our MD simulations, a DLC tip indents on the central axis of a graphene layer that is suspended between two parallel supports, and then slides along the the trench, as shown in Fig.\ref{F1}(a).
+We here define three orthogonal axis as $x$ in the sliding direction, $y$ in the lateral direction, and $z$ in the transverse direction.

 The atomistic configuration of the DLC tip with a spherical-bottom geometry ($4$nm in diameter) is generated by melting a single-crystal nanodiamond at $5000\;\mathrm{K}$ followed by a rapid quenching process with a cooling rate of $5 \times 10^{5}\;\mathrm{K/ns}$ \cite{Sha2013}.
 The tip slides at a constant speed of $0.04\;\mathrm{nm/ps}$, while being kept rigid since the out-of-plane stiffness of the graphene is much lower than that of the DLC \cite{Bosak2007}.
-The Nos\'{e}-Hoover thermostat is used to equilibrium the system at four different temperatures that are accessible by experiments (liquid-helium $\sim 4.125\;\mathrm{K}$, liquid-nitrogen $\sim 77\;\mathrm{K}$, $\sim 300\;\mathrm{K}$ and $\sim 600\;\mathrm{K}$).
-The corresponding morphologies of the suspended graphene are shown in Figs.\ref{F1}(b-e).
+The Nos\'{e}-Hoover thermostat is used to equilibrate the system at different temperatures (liquid-helium $\sim 4.125\;\mathrm{K}$, liquid-nitrogen $\sim 77\;\mathrm{K}$, $\sim 300\;\mathrm{K}$ and $\sim 600\;\mathrm{K}$).